What Are Amazon Keywords?

-The keywords used for Google or Bing we consider Research-based.
-These keywords help you promote your new restaurant menu, optimize an article for your website, or reach a niche for a post on your dog’s blog (we love dog blogs!).
-For example, when searching for something like ‘best ice cream near me,’ or, ‘corgi owner meetup’ the intention is to find information quickly; buying is often a secondary consideration, if at all.
+Research-based keywords are those used by search engines like Google and Bing.
+These help you promote your new restaurant menu, optimize an article for your website, or reach a niche for a post on your dog’s blog (we love dog blogs!).
+For example, when searching for something like ‘best ice cream near me,’ or, ‘corgi owner meetup’ the intention is to find information quickly; buying is often a secondary consideration.

-Purchase-based keywords, however, have different intentions behind them; they are used to describe the things shoppers are looking to buy on e-commerce marketplaces like Amazon.com.
-Think about it: each time someone types something into the Amazon search bar, they have the desire to buy something.
-Most people won’t be using Amazon to search for homemade ice cream recipes but they will use it to shop for an at-home ice cream maker.
+Purchase-based keywords, however, have a different purpose: they describe the things shoppers are looking to buy on e-commerce marketplaces like Amazon.com.
+Each time someone types something into the Amazon search bar, they’re using keywords to describe something they want to buy.
+In fact, 54% of online shoppers start their product search on Amazon.

-Once you discover what words people are using to search for a product, putting those terms in your product listings creates a pathway for shoppers to find your product when they are ready to buy it.
+Once you discover what words people are using to search for a product, putting those terms in your product listings creates a pathway for shoppers to find you.
 Keywords are like bright flags along the path that say to Amazon, “choose me!”
 The more of these bright flags you have on your listing, the more likely it is that Amazon will pull your listing into search results.
-To capitalize on this, you must be strategic about your use of keywords and figure out which ones are important for your listing: “top of the funnel,” or “long tail.”
+To capitalize on this, you must be strategic about your use of keywords and decide which ones are important for your listing: top-of-funnel, or long tail.
 (Hint: You should use both.)

-Top of the funnel keywords are those with a high search volume, like shoes, chair, or phone.
-While those keywords are attractive because of the large volume of searches they generate, they also tend to produce large amounts of products in search results.
-If that were the only keyword used, it would make your listing a very small fish in an immensely large pond.
+Top-of-funnel keywords are those with a high search volume, like shoes, chair, or phone.
+While these keywords are attractive because of the large volume of searches they generate, the search results include a very large number of products.
+If you use only top-of-funnel keywords in your listings, your products will be very small fish in an immensely large pond.

 Keywords have immense power.
-These tiny words and phrases are the bridge between a potential customer searching for a product and your listing showing up in Amazon’s search results.
-Performing detailed keyword research and including the most relevant keywords in your Amazon listing can drastically improve and drive traffic towards your listing.
-Who doesn’t want that?
+These tiny words and phrases are the bridge between a customer searching for a product on Amazon and purchasing it from your storefront.
+Performing detailed keyword research and including the most relevant keywords in your Amazon listing can drastically improve and drive traffic to your products.